Nirupa Roy: Personal life and death

 On 13 October 2004, Roy suffered a cardiac arrest in Mumbai, and died at the age of 73.
+Her husband Kamal Roy, 9 years older to her, outlived her by 11 years and died at age 93.

 Several tributes and articles have been made in Roy's memory.
-Her dialogues from the film Deewaar became iconic, and her acting in the film along with her other notable films are considered to be a landmark in Hindi cinema.
+Her dialogues from the film Deewaar became iconic, and her acting in the film along with her other notable films, is considered to be a landmark in Hindi cinema.